Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Telecom backbone example

 Unlike the School example where we calculated frequencies by generating all the combinations of spanning trees, here we will calculate the frequencies from the samples generated by random walks.
 It can be argued that these frequencies may vary as they are based on randomly generated set of solutions.
 However, the aim here is to gain statistical insights, and therefore, these findings should remain useful as long as they produce reliable statistical findings.
 We investigated this reliability by repeating the same experiment twenty times and comparing the preference frequencies and rank-order frequencies.
 The standard deviations of these values do not exceed 0.005, which supports the argument that these stochastic results are quite reliable.

-Table \ref{tab:preference-freq} shows the probability that one alternative is preferred to the other (for all possible pairs).
+Table \ref{tab:preference-freq} shows the PWIs for all possible pairs.
 Looking at the first row, we can say that Fiber is preferred over Powerline in 63\% (see $0.63\pm0.004$ under the Powerline column) of the random walk solutions, however, it is seldom preferred over Microwave and Satellite.
-Microwave is clearly preferred over Fiber (with a probability of 87\%) and Powerline (with a probability of 96\%), however, it has been marginally preferred over Satellite (with a probability of 51\%).
-We can argue that the Fiber and Powerline are the two clearly dominated alternatives, while the Microwave and Satellite are the two dominating alternative.
+Looking at the second row, Powerline is dominated by all other choices.
+On the contrary, Microwave is clearly preferred over Fiber (with a probability of 87\%) and Powerline (with a probability of 96\%), however, it has been marginally preferred over Satellite (with a probability of 51\%).
+Looking at the last row, Satellite is also clearly preferred over Fiber (91\%) and Powerline (91\%) but not against Microwave.
+Therefore, we can argue that the Fiber and Powerline are the two clearly dominated alternatives, while the Microwave and Satellite are the two dominating alternatives.
 However, when comparing Microwave and Satellite with each other, Microwave is slightly more preferred but there is no clear winner.
-We are providing the standard deviations for each of these values to show that these scores didn't deviate much, as discussed earlier.
+We have provided the standard deviations for each of these values to show that these scores didn't deviate much, as discussed earlier.

-Another interesting way to assess these options is to estimate the ranking of each alternative.
-Table \ref{tab:rank-order-freq} shows the probability that each alternative attains a given rank.
-In this table, The probability of Fiber and Powerline taking the first rank is too low (only 4.9\% and 2.5\% respectively).
+Another interesting way to assess these options is to estimate the RAIs of each alternative.
+Table \ref{tab:rank-order-freq} shows the RAI that each alternative attains a given rank.
+In this table, the probability of Fiber and Powerline taking the first rank is too low (only 4.9\% and 2.5\% respectively).
 However, Microwave and Satellite have high probabilities of taking the first rank.
-On the other end, although Fiber is more likely to attain the third rank, both Fiber and Powerline have high probabilities to attain the lowest rank (36.5\% and 62.2\% respectively).
+On the other end, although Fiber is more likely to attain the third rank, both Fiber and Powerline have high probabilities of attaining the lowest rank (36.5\% and 62.2\% respectively).
 The two alternatives of Microwave and Satellite are least likely to be placed on the lowest rank, as the percentage of combinations placing them at the 4th position were only 0.6\% and 0.7\%, respectively.